countnazgul/Qlik-Sense-Styled-Lists-Extension/README.md

 Toggle select: true or false. "false" is like the "only one selected" option in Qlikview

+Default selected value: Populated value will be selected after clear the selection on this field (case sensitive)

 Active style: style the selected option.
 Accept valid CSS

 InActive style: like the active style but for not active options